Belarus - minsk

-Living and working in Moscow, ALEX KUZNETSOV collaborates extensively with publications, brands and private institutions such as Vogue, AD magazine, Elle Decoration, Absolut, Tumi, Adidas and Prince Albert II of Monaco Foundation.
-His solo exhibitions were held in National Center for Contemporary Arts of the Republic of Belarus, Speerstra Gallery in Bursins, Switzerland, MSK Eastside Gallery in Moscow, Russia, Mirus Gallery in San Francisco, US.
-His work has been shown and collected around the world, including New York, San Francisco, Los Angeles, London, Seoul, Hong Kong, Tokyo, Brussels, Geneva, Paris, Monaco, Barcelona, Berlin, Moscow and Minsk.
+Living and working in Lisbon, Portugal, ALEX K. SMITH (b.
+1978) collaborates extensively with publications, brands and private institutions such as Vogue, AD magazine, Elle Decoration, Tumi, Adidas and Prince Albert II of Monaco Foundation.
+His solo exhibitions were held in Speerstra Gallery in Bursins, Switzerland, Triumph Gallery and MSK Eastside Gallery in Moscow, National Center of Contemporary Arts in Minsk, Mirus Gallery in San Francisco.
+His work has been shown and collected around the world, including New York, Los Angeles, London, Seoul, Hong Kong, Tokyo, Brussels, Geneva, Paris, Monaco, Barcelona, Berlin.

-Following a lifelong passion for art, a renowned figure in the graffiti world, Moscow-based abstract artist Alex Kuznetsov creates his artworks across different mediums, including paintings, works on paper and prints.
+Following a lifelong passion for art, a renowned figure in the graffiti world abstract painter Alex K. Smith creates his artworks across different mediums, including paintings, works on paper.
 His energetic abstractions are awash with swipes of bold colours: blacks and whites, reds, blues and pinks.
-Colour fascinates Kuznetsov, bringing him to a state of meditative flux, where the process is as important as the result.
-Engaging with the vibrations of colour, Kuznetsov amplifies them with the power of movement and fully gives himself to an artwork.
+Colour fascinates the artist, bringing him to a state of meditative flux, where the process is as important as the result.
+Engaging with the vibrations of colour, Alex K. Smith amplifies them with the power of movement and fully gives himself to an artwork.

 One is often tempted to search for a familiar shape in an abstract painting.
-Vaguely resembling urban imagery, outlines of futuristic cars, horizon lines with skyscrapers’ spikes, Kuznetsov’s shapes and colours flow, move and intertwine within the space of a canvas.
+Vaguely resembling urban imagery, outlines of futuristic cars, horizon lines with skyscrapers’ spikes, the artist's shapes and colors flow, move and intertwine within the space of a canvas.
 However, in an abstract work the material and medium gain independence, becoming subject matter in its equal right.
-Departing from Gerhard Richter’s expressive superpositions of paint, Barnett Newman’s colour fields and Pierre Soulages’s outrenoir, Kuznetsov creates a unique work, which strikes the viewer with its inner energy.
+Departing from Gerhard Richter’s expressive superpositions of paint, Barnett Newman’s colour fields and Pierre Soulages’s outrenoir, Alex K. Smith creates a unique work, which strikes the viewer with its inner energy.
 Applying acrylics with huge aluminum rulers, the artist is conscious of his movements: a mechanical gesture, a power of pressure becomes aggravated with meaning.

-Kuznetsov’s process-led abstract painting practice employs a tempered gestural language where fluidity is a defining material concern and the process of erasure has equal importance to the intuitive application of paint.
+Alex K. Smith's process-led abstract painting practice employs a tempered gestural language where fluidity is a defining material concern and the process of erasure has equal importance to the intuitive application of paint.
 The artist examines states of presence and remembrance by exploring a tension between control and eventuality.
-Painting for Kuznetsov is a constant quest for perfection and reflects his desire to organise the world according to an innate sense of harmony.
-Kuznetsov does not provide narratives for his abstractions: instead, he sublimates his visions, bringing them to the canvas for the eventual viewer to decipher and identify with.
+Painting for the artist is a constant quest for perfection and reflects his desire to organize the world according to an innate sense of harmony.
+Alex K. Smith does not provide narratives for his abstractions: instead, he sublimates his visions, bringing them to the canvas for the eventual viewer to decipher and identify with.